arraytools/pathwayHeatmap/readme.md

 Output

 *  PathwayClassComparison folder - BRB-ArrayTools Output
-*  15 HTML files - interactive heatmap of correlation matrix of 15 pathways
+*  15 svg files - heatmap of correlation matrix of 15 pathways
+*  1 svg file - heatmap of cor matrix from combining the 1st and 2nd pathways

 ```R
 # x <- read.delim("clipboard", as.is=T)